Drew Edmondson: 1992 Congressional campaign

 Following a loss to Mike Synar in the 1980 primary election, Edmondson sought the second congressional district seat in the 1992 election.
-With backing from the National Rifle Association who had turned against the incumbent Synar, Edmondson again ran for Oklahoma's 2nd congressional district.
+With backing from the NRA Political Victory Fund who had turned against the incumbent Synar, Edmondson again ran for Oklahoma's 2nd congressional district.
 After a heated campaign during which Synar criticized Edmondson for being soft on crime and for taking PAC money not just from the NRA but also from Big Tobacco and from out-of-state ranchers and Edmondson accused Synar of being ineffective on state economic problems and out of touch with his district as exemplified by his vote against authorizing the death penalty for drug dealers Edmondson finished with 38% to Synar's 43% in the primary election, forcing a runoff that Synar won with 53%.

 In the 1992 campaign, Synar charged that Edmondson "was not a good District Attorney" and Muskogee County under Edmondson had given 90 convicted sex offenders no jail time.
 The specific case that commanded the most attention was that of Donald Lee Robertson who initially agreed to plead guilty to raping his ten-year-old cousin and received a two-year suspended sentence by Judge Jim Edmondson, Drew's brother.
 The light sentence became an issue and despite the questionable legality of reopening the case Robertson was persuaded to withdraw his plea and was put on trial, eventually being sentenced to 70 years in prison where he remains today.